 In government, I am not talking about general PSUs or PSEs, but all government actions affecting sectors.
 That’s the theme we would like to play in 2023.

-This will include the PLI schemes, but we will assess which companies have how much of a PLI
+This will include the PLI schemes, but we will

-impact.
-Sometimes this is important to note because the impact on EPS is insignificant.
+Sometimes this is important to note because the

-Sometimes they are just getting reimbursement for marketing costs, for example.
+are just getting reimbursement for marketing costs,

 From a vanity perspective, these companies scream it out and invoke a favourable response amongst novice retail investors, but you need to dig deeper into understanding what benefit they are getting and what the impact is on EPS hence, over what period.More importantly, is participation in the PLI changing the fate of the company by leading to additional opportunities and higher growth?
 That is the bigger question to answer to play this theme well.